 Anarchism, first of all, has nothing against voting as a mechanism, as a method to decide practical matters, as it is making some decisions once the different positions have been debated and exposed, or as it is the election of some delegate or representative.
-What's really important our ideas to become hegemonic has to be won at the grassroots, in the assemblies, without abusing our charge as representative.
+What's we become representatives of some organisation, we have to silence our ideas.
+That said, we cannot impose them either.
+The struggle for our ideas to become hegemonic has to be won at the grassroots, in the assemblies, without abusing our charge as representative.